dorian-roux/DoLus-Sutom-APP/README.md

 When the user submits a guess the information is sent to the score app.
 The score app updates the score file according to the guess.
-The score app shows the informations stored in the score file
+The score page shows the informations stored in the score file where we can see the average number of try, the number of words found.

 ```mermaid